facn2/facnrecipev4/README.md

 ```

 ### User story:
+We need to have an app where users need to upload recipes and other users can see those recipes.
 As a student/mentor of Founders & Coders based in Nazareth, the user should be able to...
 + login securely to the app
 + create a new recipe